DSLsofMath/DSLsofMath/README.md

 ## Course material

-This repository is mainly the home of the DSLsofMath "book" (lecture notes).
+This repository is mainly the home of the DSLsofMath book (originating from the course lecture notes).

-[Lecture notes](L/snapshots/) + references therein cover the course but there is no printed course textbook.

 Comments and contributions are always welcome – especially in the form of pull requests.

 The main references are listed below.

 ## Objectives